score-json/nlohmann_json/TSF/trustable/assumptions-of-use/AOU-24.md

 normative: true
 ---

-The integrator shall ensure that the data do not change during reading, whenever transmitted to eclipse-score/inc_nlohmann_json.
+The integrator shall ensure that the data does not change during reading, whenever transmitted to eclipse-score/inc_nlohmann_json.